Project introduction ---

 The role of Forum Virium Helsinki

-Forum Virium Helsinki coordinates the AutoMod project and is in charge of promoting the spirit of the project as far as partners and interest groups are concerned.
-Forum Virium will also be increasing its own expertise in autonomous service robotics during the project.
-The objective is to innovate and create with an open mind.
+Forum Virium Helsinki coordinated the AutoMod project and was in charge of promoting the spirit of the project as far as partners and interest groups are concerned.
+Forum Virium also increased its own expertise in autonomous service robotics during the project.
+The objective was to innovate and create with an open mind